Discriminant analysis can be more easily understood from plots of the data variables showing how observations are classified.

 plot_discrim(iris.qda, Petal.Length ~ Petal.Width)

-# Add labels with custom styling
+# Add class labels, with custom styling

 plot_discrim(iris.lda, Petal.Length ~ Petal.Width,